-The Statement of Accounts sets out the overall financial position of the Chief Constable for Hampshire, who serves both counties of Hampshire and the Isle of Wight, for the year ending 31 March 2013.
+The Statement of Accounts sets out the overall financial position of the Chief Constable for Hampshire for the year ending 31 March 2013.
 The accounts have been prepared using the International Financial Reporting Standards (IFRS), in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2012/13.
 This foreword provides a brief explanation and overview of the operational performance and activities during 2012/13.